Bird vocalization: Qualities

+Frequency

 The range of frequencies at which birds call in an environment varies with the quality of habitat and the ambient sounds.
 The acoustic adaptation hypothesis predicts that narrow bandwidths, low frequencies, and long elements and inter-element intervals should be found in habitats with complex vegetation structures (which would absorb and muffle sounds), while high frequencies, broad bandwidth, high-frequency modulations (trills), and short elements and inter-elements may be expected in open habitats, without obstructive vegetation.

 Low frequency songs are optimal for obstructed, densely vegetated habitats because low frequency, slowly modulated song elements are less susceptible to signal degradation by means of reverberations off of sound-reflecting vegetation.
 High frequency calls with rapid modulations are optimal for open habitats because they degrade less across open space.
 The acoustic adaptation hypothesis also states that song characteristics may take advantage of beneficial acoustic properties of the environment.
 Narrow-frequency bandwidth notes are increased in volume and length by reverberations in densely vegetated habitats.

+The hearing range of birds is from below 50 Hz (infrasound) to around 12 kHz, with maximum sensitivity between 1 and 5 kHz.
+The black jacobin is exceptional in producing sounds at about 11.8 kHz.
+It is not known if they can hear these sounds.
+The only bird known to make use of infrasound (at about 20 Hz) is the western capercaillie.

 It has been hypothesized that the available frequency range is partitioned, and birds call so that overlap between different species in frequency and time is reduced.
 This idea has been termed the "acoustic niche".
 Birds sing louder and at a higher pitch in urban areas, where there is ambient low-frequency noise.
 Traffic noise was found to decrease reproductive success in the great tit (Parus major) due to the overlap in acoustic frequency.
 During the COVID-19 pandemic, reduced traffic noise led to birds in San Francisco singing 30% more softly.
 An increase in song volume restored fitness to birds in urban areas, as did higher frequency songs.